 We refer to laminate flooring as a moisture-resistant product.
 It’s not waterproof.
 That doesn’t mean it’s not suitable to use in kitchens though.
-Our 12mm high density fibre (HDF) flooring, for example, has wax edging on it.
-So, even if you spilled 30 litres of water on it, the liquid wouldn’t be able to reach the core of the floorboard.
+Our 12mm high density fibre (HDF) flooring, for example is perfectly fine in a kitchen because there is no element of heat and humidity changes in a kitchen compared to that of a laundry.

 Is it really laminate?